Kumar Sangakkara: MCC President

 In January 2019, Sangakkara accepted an invitation from the incumbent President of Marylebone Cricket Club, Anthony Wreford, to be his successor.
 The decision was announced on 1 May 2019, at which time Sangakkara became the President-Designate.
 His one-year term began on 1 October 2019 and Sangakkara was the first non-British MCC President since the club was founded in 1787.
 He described MCC as "the greatest cricket club in the world" and said being named as its president was a "huge honour".
 He had been awarded honorary life membership of MCC in 2012 and had joined its World Cricket Committee the same year.
 He was succeeded by Clare Connor, who became MCC's first female president.

 Coaching

 Sangakkara is the current Director of Cricket for Rajasthan Royals in the IPL, appointed since January 2021.
 Under his direction, the Royals reached the 2022 IPL Final but lost by 7 wickets to Gujarat Titans.
 In IPL 2023, Royals finished fifth in the points table.

 ICC Hall of Fame

 In June 2021, Sangakkara was elected to the ICC Cricket Hall of Fame, the second Sri Lankan player after Muttiah Muralitharan to receive the honour.

 Club cricket

-In 2024, Sangakkara came out of retirement to play for Dorset Division 3 side Shillingstone CC.
+In 2024, Sangakkara came out of retirement to play for Dorset Division 3 team Shillingstone CC.
 He bats at 5 after claiming he is "untested at this level".